What is the easiest way to switch from macOS + Linux

-It's been almost two years since I switched from macOS to Linux.
-Before that, I used the operating system from Apple for 15 years.
-I installed my first distro in the summer of 2018.
-I was still new to Linux at the time.
+It's been almost two years since I switched from macOS + LinuxBefore that, I had been using Apple's operating system for 15 years.
+I installed my first distribution in the summer of 2018.
+Back then, I was still a newbie.
+Linux.

-Now I use Linux exclusively.
-There I can do whatever I want: surf the internet regularly and watch Netflix, write and edit content for my blog, and even run a startup.
+Now I use exclusively LinuxThere I can do whatever I want: regularly surf the internet and watch Netflix, write and edit content for my blog, and even manage a startup.

-There have been a lot of discussions recently criticizing the macOS operating system, so more and more people are considering switching to Linux.
-I will share some tips for migrating from macOS to Linux to help others do it quickly and without too much headache.
+There have been a lot of discussions criticizing the operating system lately. macOS, so more and more people are considering switching to LinuxI'll share some tips for making the transition from macOS + Linuxto help others do it quickly and without unnecessary headaches.

 Do you need it?

-I was not strongly attached to the Apple ecosystem.
-I didn't have an iPhone, I didn't use iCloud, FaceTime or Siri.
-I had an interest in open source, I just had to decide and take the first step.
+I wasn't very attached to the Apple ecosystem.
+I didn't have iPhoneI didn't use iCloud, FaceTime, or Siri.
+I had an interest in open source; I just had to decide and take the first step.

-Are there Linux versions of your favorite software?
+Do they exist?
+Linux-versions of your favorite software?

-Here is the Firefox browser, for example, works on both macOS and Linux.
-Have you used VLC to play media?
-It will also work on Linux.
-Have you used Audacity to record and edit audio?
-After switching to Linux, you can take it with you.
-Have you streamed live in OBS Studio?
-There is a version for Linux.
-Do you use Telegram messenger?
-You will be able to install Telegram for Linux.
+For example, the Firefox browser works on macOSand on LinuxHave you used VLC to play media?
+Linux It will work too.
+Have you used Audacity for recording and editing audio?
+After switching to Linux You can take it with you.
+Have you ever broadcast live in OBS Studio?
+There's a version for LinuxDo you use Telegram messenger?
+You can install Telegram for Linux.

-Choose the right Linux distribution
+Choose the appropriate distribution Linux

 • It can be easily installed on a USB stick using Fedora Media Writer.